 While foreclosure defense is part of consumer law, it is typically best to hire an attorney that focuses exclusively on foreclosure defense.

-Foreclosure Attorney- A foreclosure attorney is a lawyer who primarily handles foreclosure cases.
-A foreclosure attorney may either represent the bank or the homeowner during the foreclosure process.
+Foreclosure Defense Attorney– A foreclosure attorney is a lawyer who primarily handles foreclosure cases.
+A foreclosure defense attorney may either represent the bank or the homeowner during the foreclosure process.
 At Graham Legal, P.A. we are exclusively dedicated to defending the rights of those individuals who were wronged by mortgage lenders and who are either facing or are at risk of facing foreclosure.

-A Real Estate Attorney- A real estate attorney, sometimes referred to as a mortgage attorney, focuses primarily on real estate law.
+A Real Estate Attorney– A real estate attorney, sometimes referred to as a mortgage attorney, focuses primarily on real estate law.
 They typically review both documents and real estate transactions, including the purchase, lease, inspection and appraisal of a property.
 They also help resolve title insurance and environmental issues.
-In some cases, real estate lawyers will also defend homeowners against foreclosure or help the bank secure a foreclosure against a homeowner.
+In some cases, real estate attorneys will also defend homeowners against foreclosure or help the bank secure a foreclosure against a homeowner.